Daniella Kertesz

 Daniella Kertesz (דניאלה קרטס; born March 11, 1989) is an Israeli actress.
 She played Segen in the film World War Z, and starred as Onie in the psychological thriller film AfterDeath.
 She played a starring role as Racheli Warburg in Season 3 of the international Israeli hit show Shtisel.

 Early life

 Kertesz was born in Ramat HaSharon, Israel, to a family of Jewish background.
-Her father Gabriel Kertesz is an architect.
-Her mother Dorothy is an English teacher.
+Her father Gabriel Kertesz is an architect and was born in Romania.
+Her mother Dorothy is an English teacher and was born in Belgium.
 Kertesz is the youngest child in her family.

 Kertesz spent her childhood growing up in the Yemin Moshe neighbourhood in Jerusalem, Israel.
 She moved with her family to Tel Aviv when she was 15 years old.

 Although her father served in an anti-aircraft unit in the Israel Defense Forces, and her brother is a helicopter pilot, Kertesz herself did not serve in the Israeli military due to her being a conscientious objector.
 She emigrated from Israel when she was 18, and resided in the United States.